Funding opportunity: ADR UK Research Fellowships 2025

-We will be inviting applicants who are eligible for Economic and Social Research Council (ESRC) funding to propose research projects that demonstrate the policy impact potential of ADR England flagship datasets.
+We are inviting applicants who are eligible for Economic and Social Research Council (ESRC) funding to propose research projects that demonstrate the policy impact potential of ADR England flagship datasets.
 Awards will be 18 months in duration, and projects must start in September 2026.

 The full economic cost of individual projects can be up to £200,000.
 The ESRC will fund up to 80% of the full economic cost whilst the remainder should be funded by your research organisation.